OrangeAoo/Multi-Compliance-MFG-FBSDEs/FinalReports/Report-StepwiseDetail.md

 ### `2.2` More Realistic Approximations: Penalty Functions with Joints

-Once we have validated our prelimiary framework works, we now proceed to a more realistic approximation of the penalty functions - single-knot functions - where $\partial_{x}P$ in the terminal conditions of the FBSDEs becomes a negative (rescaled) indicator function describled in the previous section, or equivalently, a step function as follows:
+Once we have validated our preliminary framework works, we now proceed to a more realistic approximation of the penalty functions - single-knot functions - where $\partial_{x}P$ in the terminal conditions of the FBSDEs becomes a negative (rescaled) indicator function describled in the previous section, or equivalently, a step function as follows:

 $$
 \begin{cases}